Tyler Wright: Playing career

 Wright was drafted 12th overall in the 1991 NHL Entry Draft by the Edmonton Oilers.
 As a junior with the Swift Current Broncos in 1989-90 he scored 32 points as a rookie.
 In 1990-91, he improved his offensive production, scoring 41 goals and 92 points in 66 games.
 In the 1991-92 season, he netted 36 goals and 82 points in 63 games.

 After being drafted by the Oilers, Wright played parts of two seasons in Edmonton (1992–93 and 1993–94) but ultimately spent most of his time with their AHL team, Cape Breton Oilers.

 On June 22, 1996, Wright was acquired by the Pittsburgh Penguins for a 7th-round draft pick (Brandon Lafrance) and subsequently played 45 games with the Penguins during the 1996-97 season, registering 2 goals and 2 assists.
 In 1997-98, he joined the NHL ranks full-time and played all 82 games for the Penguins.
 He helped his team win the Northeast Division title and then made his playoff debut.

-In 1998-99, he played 61 regular-season games for the Penguins.
+In 1998-99, he played 61 regular-season games for the Penguins going scoreless, giving him the NHL record for most games played in a single season without registering a point (since tied by Raitis Ivanans).
 The following year he dressed for 50 games and scored 12 goals and 22 points.
 In the 1999 playoffs, he scored four points in eleven games as the Penguins reached the second round.
 On April 21, he scored his first career playoff goal against the Washington Capitals.

 On June 23, 2000, Wright was selected in the 2000 NHL Expansion Draft by the newly formed Columbus Blue Jackets.
 In his first season with his new team, he scored 16 goals and 32 points and developed into an on ice leader for the Blue Jackets.
 Since 1987–88, there have been 94 hat tricks scored by a goal (i) at even strength, (ii) on the power play, and (iii) on the penalty kill, by a total of 75 different players.
 Wright scored two of these 94 hat tricks, with the first coming on March 16, 2001, against the Atlanta Thrashers and his second coming on October 27, 2002, against the Los Angeles Kings.

 During the NHL lockout, Wright played with Swiss team EHC Biel in the second Swiss division.

 After four seasons in Columbus, Wright was dealt to the Mighty Ducks of Anaheim on November 15, 2005, in a deal that saw Sergei Fedorov join the Blue Jackets.
+The final year of his contract was bought out by Anaheim in June 2006.